fabrizzioRP/Data-Structures-in-Javascript/README.md

 # Data Structures in Javascript

-In this project, I am going to show three data structures in the javascript programming language.
+In this project, I am going to show four data structures in the javascript programming language.

 1. Stacks ( Pilas )
 2. Queues ( Colas )